JoshuaGoldd/System-installation-course/system-installation-project.md

 - Navigate to the document folder in your window explorer.
 Make a new folder called **workspace** inside the document folder.
 - Returning to your VS code now, Go to **File → Open Folder → Select it**
-- your folder is up for repository cloning
+- your folder is up for repository cloning and other github workflow

 ## **10. Clone a repository on GitHub (git clone)**